abdelhamidaitayoub/todo-list-rest-api/README.md

 ## Project description

-this project is a simple todo rest api app, the main goal is to make it easy to maintain and scale that's why i decide to use Typescript, Inversify as IOC container...
+This project is a simple todo rest api app, the main goal is to make it easy to maintain and scale that's why i decide to use Typescript (no framework), InversifyJS as IOC container and Follow SOLID principles..

 ### Exposes 5 endpoints: